-- how do you write conditional/Boolean expressions in C++? - what are the relational operators provided by C++? - what are the Boolean operators provided by C++? - an expression that involves relational and/or Boolean operators is a conditional/Boolean expression; (note that such expressions may involve arithmetic sub-expressions, too --- e.g., seeing if the sum of two values is less than another...) - what is the type of such an expression? (not int, but...) - given a description of such a desired operation, you should be able to write an appropriate C++ expression implementing that operation. - Need to be comfortable reading, writing, debugging conditional/Boolean expressions. - What are the two possible literals of C++'s bool type? - (be careful of the difference between = and ==) !! - Beware of common pitfalls (e.g., know how to properly see if a value is between two other values)
+- how do you write conditional/Boolean expressions in Python? - what are the relational operators provided by Python? - what are the Boolean operators provided by Python? - an expression that involves relational and/or Boolean operators is a conditional/Boolean expression; (note that such expressions may involve arithmetic sub-expressions, too --- e.g., seeing if the sum of two values is less than another...)

+- what is the type of such an expression? (not int, but...) - given a description of such a desired operation, you should be able to write an appropriate Python expression implementing that operation. - Need to be comfortable reading, writing, debugging conditional/Boolean expressions. - (be careful of the difference between = and ==) !! - Beware of common pitfalls (e.g., know how to properly see if a value is between two other values)